Abbby1007/Melanotaenia-4.0/README.md

 Melanotaenia 4.0 is a doodle jump paraody with a twist where the player can only touch a platform if it is the same color.
 The goal is to a score as high as possible

-This game was originally for Hack Club's juice jam around March 2025, but I gave up working on it, so I am very proud of myself for sticking through and finsihing it.
+This game was originally for Hack Club's juice jam around March 2025, but I gave up working on it, so I am very proud of myself for sticking through and finishing this 4.0 version.

 The Theme is inspired by stardance